robertluedke/zustand-create-slices/README.md

 > **Note:** These type definitions are typically included in your main store file (`useStore.ts`).
 The complete file structure will be shown in step 3.

-> **✨ Type Inference Magic:** With this approach, you only need to define the state interface (e.g., `BearStoreState`).
+> **✨ Type Inference Magic:** With this approach, you only need to define the state interface (e.g., `BearSliceState`).
 Action types are automatically inferred from your slice creators - no need to manually define action interfaces!

 ### 2. Create your slice creators